 A sign is an objective indicator of an abnormality or problem usually detected and interpreted by a doctor.
 Examples include blood pressure, temperature, masses, and weight loss.
 A symptom is a subjective report provided by the patient.
-Examples include pain, lightheadedness, or headache.
+Examples include pain, lightheadedness, or headaches.
 Signs and symptoms may help identify a cancer in its early stages.
 The earlier a cancer is detected the better the outcomes tend to be.
-Unfortunately, some cancers do not develop symptoms until they are at advanced stages.
+Unfortunately in some cancers, symptoms may not appear until it is in an advanced stage.

-Some general signs or symptoms may be related to a variety of caners.
+Some general signs or symptoms may be related to a variety of cancers.
 These are common signs and symptoms that can be caused by a variety of factors, most harmless.
 They should be checked out by a doctor, especially if the symptoms last for a long time or are getting worse.
 General signs and symptoms of a cancer include:

 - Skin changes, including darkening, reddening, itching, excessive hair growth, yellowing of the skin or eyes—jaundice

 - Persistent pain

 - Unexplained changes in weight (up or down), or change in girth

 - Excessive fatigue with or without weakness